geohackweek/visualization/_episodes/06-dataShader-Introduction.md

 teaching: 20
 exercises: 0
 questions:
-- When traditional GIS tools break down due to data volume, what options do I have to visualize data?
+- "When traditional GIS tools break down due to data volume, what options do I have to visualize data?"
 objectives:
-- Visualize and interact with large amounts of data at the speed of thought.
+- "Visualize and interact with large amounts of data at the speed of thought."
 keypoints:
-- DataShader is one of new python based tools that allow you to develop a data processing pipline, while visualizing data in real time.
+- "DataShader is one of new python based tools that allow you to develop a data processing pipline, while visualizing data in real time."
 ---

 ## Motivation